 UWA Archaeology has expertise in working in Australia and the Indo-Pacific region as well as Europe, Africa and North America.
 Our staff and students work on collaborative projects together with industry partners and Indigenous communities across Australia, and our researchers are engaged in planning, social policy, community development, media, public relations, education, database management, and natural resource management.
-The lead for the Discipline of Archaeology is Professor Peter Veth.
+The lead for the Discipline of Archaeology is Professor Alistair Paterson.

 - Aboriginal archaeology